PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 3</div>
             <h3>Plan before placing</h3>
             <p>
-              A trade idea is clearer when you know your invalidation level, target and time horizon before clicking “buy.”
+              A clear idea has a reason to enter, a place where it's wrong, and a rough exit plan.
+If you can’t write it in a sentence, it might be noise.
             </p>
             <div class="education-caption">
-              Try: write your entry plan in a note, then compare it to what actually happens on the chart.
+              Try: write your plan before you click buy, then review it after the trade closes.
             </div>
           </div>